PDC-support/hpc-intro-retired/_episodes/13-workflows.md

 # a list of all the books we are analyzing
 DATA = glob_wildcards('data/{book}.txt').book

-# this is for running on HPC resources
+# localrules are for HPC workflows - these rules will not be run as batch jobs
 localrules: all, clean, make_archive

-# the default rule
+# the default rule (first rule to appear in snakefile)
 rule all:
     input:
         'zipf_analysis.tar.gz'